dimanech/atlas-guide/assets/src/scss/bindings/component/livereload-setup.md

 # Set up compilation and live reload

 Since Atlas is static page generator it is not provide any functionality for serving, livereloading and development setup.
-It is not depends from project infrastructure.
+This intended to not depend from project infrastructure.

 This page is also example of how regular markdown files will be used to create guideline page.

 ## Atlas compilation with gulp

-Since Atlas developed as styleguide-driven-development tool has 3 variants of work:
+Atlas designed as styleguide-driven-development tool and has 3 variants of work:

 1. single page generation
 2. all components page generation